GCSE

 AQA stands for Assessment and Qualifications Alliance.
 This board is considered to be one of the main examination boards in England.
 It is a registered charity and is independent of the government.

-Have a look at the AQA 2023 exam timetable of the GCSE core subjects below:
+Have a look at the AQA GCSE exam timetable 2025 core subjects below:

 The trickiest part of GCSEs can be the revision process.
 If you load your brain with every other information, you might end up getting confused!
 That is why, you should consider the following points while you revise.